hhangular/resizable/README.md

 ## Resize your panels component effortlessly

-This library contains an angular module `ResizableModule` that allows you to resize easily panels.
+This library contains an angular **standalone** component `ResizableDirective` that allows you to resize easily panels.

 # Demo